The Legislature amended and advanced a bill from select file May 3 that would change how legislative vacancies are filled.

 The bill was amended on general file to include provisions of LB314, also introduced by Murante, which lengthened the time before an election during which a city must file a proposed economic development plan with the election commissioner or county clerk.
 As amended, the plan must be filed no later than 50 days prior to a special election, no later than March 1 prior to a primary election and no later than Sept.
 1 prior to a general election.

 The number of days prior to an election that an election notice must appear in the relevant newspaper also would be increased from 40 to 42.
+In addition, the secretary of state would be allowed to use general funds for maintenance and security of the state’s centralized, computerized voter registration list.

 Following the 39-0 adoption of the Murante amendment, senators advanced the bill to final reading by voice vote.